-The actions resulting from this asset management plan are:
+The actions resulting from this asset management plan are to:

-- Implement a continuous improvement strategy to assess and report on the condition, function and capacity of council controlled assets. - Determine and implement a rigorous assessment of the asset register ensuring it satisfies the accounting, valuation, insurance and operational requirements of the organisation. - Develop and confirm current and desired levels of service in consultation with the community to understand sustainable levels of service. - Ensure funding models are accurate and reflect resources required to meet the plan. - Develop and implement a process to ensure the currency of the data in the asset register (Confirm) remains up to date. - Undertake a comprehensive review of its strategic management plans within 2 years after each general election of the council.

-Review risk management plan detailed in 5.2.
+- Implement a continuous improvement strategy to assess and report on the performance of council controlled assets.
+This will include current system -and process improvements to determine planned/unplanned expenditure, rates and ratios. - Determine and implement a rigorous assessment of the asset register ensuring it satisfies the accounting, valuation, insurance and operational requirements of the organisation. - Develop and confirm current and desired levels of service to understand sustainable levels of service. - Ensure funding models are accurate and reflect resources required to meet the plan. - Develop and implement a process to ensure the currency of the data in the asset register (Confirm) remains up to date. - Undertake a comprehensive review of its strategic management plans within 2 years after each general election of the council. - Review risk management plan detailed in 5.2. - Research Best Practice.